gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 Cloud profiles are an integral component of Gardener for managing shoot resources.
 They are currently managed centrally by Gardener and can be consumed by any Gardener user.
 However, some teams require frequent changes to a cloud profile.
 There are a few reasons why:

 1. Testing with different machine types than the ones present in the cloud profile.
-2. Needing to use different volume types than the ones present in the cloud profile.
+2. Need to use different volume types than the ones present in the cloud profile.
 3. Extending the expiration date of Kubernetes versions.
 Teams might need to hang on to an older version of Kubernetes as they might not be ready for an upgrade as of the set expiration date.
 Given that the cloud profile is a cluster-scoped resource, it is currently not possible to extend the expiration date for shoots in one project but only centrally for all projects.
 4. Extending the expiration date for machine images.
 For the same reasons as extending the expiration date of the Kubernetes versions.
 5. Some gardener users might have access to custom cloud provider regions that others do not have access to, they currently have no way of using custom cloud provider regions.